Wahrlich, wahrlich, ich sage euch, BWV 86

 Wahrlich, wahrlich, ich sage euch (Truly, truly I say to you), BWV 86, is a church cantata by Johann Sebastian Bach.
 He composed it in Leipzig for Rogate, the fifth Sunday after Easter, and first performed it on 14 May 1724.

-An unknown poet began the text with a quotation from the farewell discourses of Jesus.
+An unknown poet began the text with a quotation from the Farewell Discourse of Jesus.
 He used a stanza of Georg Grünwald's hymn "Kommt her zu mir, spricht Gottes Sohn" in movement 3 and as the closing chorale a stanza from "Es ist das Heil uns kommen her" by Paul Speratus (1524).
 Bach structured the cantata in six movements, a gospel quotation in the beginning, chorales as movements 3 and 6, otherwise recitatives and arias.
 He scored it for three vocal soloists, a four-part choir and a Baroque instrumental ensemble of two oboes d'amore, strings and continuo.